Skip to content

 How you're taught

-Outside of timetabled sessions You'll need to undertake self-directed independent study.
+Outside of timetabled sessions you'll need to undertake self-directed independent study.
 This will include preparing for lectures, researching, completing coursework, developing a portfolio, and directed reading to expand your knowledge.

 You will benefit from our established links with the industry, ensuring the continual relevancy of our course content.
 You'll be exposed to industry professionals by working on live project briefs set by companies from the industry.
 Previously students worked with Ashfield District Council on the Brierley Forest Park project.
 You will also benefit from guest lecturers, industry-sponsored awards, and work placements.